LambdaSharp/LambdaSharpTool/src/MindTouch.LambdaSharp.Tool/Docs/Tool-Init.md

 ![λ#](../../../Docs/LambdaSharp_v2_small.png)

-# LambdaSharp Tool - Init Command
+# LambdaSharp CLI - Init Command

 The `init` command is used to both initialize a new deployment tier and update an existing one.